2025 EARLY BIRD SALE NOW ON!

 Unleash the adrenaline as you leap through the untamed 7 Cascades, navigating craggy canyons and wild waterfalls

-Trek the lush trails of Black River Gorges National Park, hike the rugged south coast and conquer Le Morne Brabant peak
+Trek the lush trails of Black River Gorges National Park, cycle along the rugged south coast and conquer Le Morne Brabant peak

 Hit the water to spot dolphins and sperm whales, snorkel in dazzling seas and kayak through untouched mangroves